brave/browser-laptop/docs/state.md

     },
     siteInfo: {
-      isVisible: boolean, // Whether or not to show site info like # of blocked ads }
+      isVisible: boolean, // Whether or not to show site info like # of blocked ads },
+    releaseNotes: {
+      isVisible: boolean, // Whether or not to show release notes }
   },
   searchDetail: {